pklampros/dxfspatial/README.md

 Points and texts are both created as SpatialPointsDataFrame, the texts with an additional column.
 To separate the different floors, put each floor in a different block, named in a similar fashion and with the same prefix i.e. "@_floor1".
 Even if only one floor is in the floor plan it needs to be placed in a block and it given a name.
-The command to read a proparly structured dxf is thus:
+The command to read a properly structured dxf is thus:

 ```{r}
 dxf = processDXF(<filename>, <scale>, <prefix>)